Skip to main content

 The HPA-HPG Axis Crosstalk a Mechanism of Suppression

-The is designed for survival.
+The HPA axis is designed for survival.
 In response to a perceived threat, the hypothalamus secretes Corticotropin-Releasing Hormone (CRH).
 CRH stimulates the pituitary to release Adrenocorticotropic Hormone (ACTH), which in turn signals the adrenal glands to produce cortisol.
 This cascade prioritizes immediate survival functions like mobilizing glucose and increasing alertness.

 From a physiological standpoint, reproduction and long-term metabolic maintenance are energetically expensive processes that are deprioritized during a crisis.
 This deprioritization occurs through direct biochemical suppression of the HPG axis.
-The mechanisms of this suppression are multifaceted:

 1. Central Inhibition via CRH ∞ CRH, the initiating hormone of the stress response, has been shown to directly inhibit the release of GnRH from the hypothalamus.
 This action at the apex of the HPG axis effectively shuts down the entire downstream signaling pathway, reducing the pituitary’s output of LH and FSH.
 This means the endogenous production of testosterone and estrogen is curtailed at its source.